Veracruz: Agriculture

-The state grows half of Mexico's citrus fruit, and produces the largest number of citrus varieties.
-Citrus cultivation occupies 180,577 hectares and yields 2,575,140 tons annually.
-Varieties include oranges, tangerines, mandarins, limes, and grapefruit.
+The state grows half of Mexico's citrus fruit and produces the largest number of citrus varieties.
+Citrus cultivation occupies 180,577 hectares (446,215.5 acres) and yields 2,575,140 tons annually, including oranges, tangerines, mandarins, limes, and grapefruit.
 The majority of citrus is grown in the northern part of the state.
 Most of the limes grown are exported, which supports the packing and shipping industry.
-Veracruz is the largest mango producer in the country, with 31,640 hectares in cultivation that produce 287,000 tons, primarily of the manila variety, which is preferred in Mexico.
-95% of mangoes grown in Veracruz are consumed fresh within Mexico, although exports to Canada have begun.
-Vanilla beans, another major Mexican crop, are native to Veracruz.
-Most vanilla beans are grown in the area known as Totonacapan in and around Papantla.
+Veracruz is the largest mango producer in the country, with 31,640 hectares (78,184.1 acres) in cultivation, producing 287,000 tons, primarily of the manila variety that is preferred in Mexico.
+Ninety-five percent of mangoes grown in Veracruz are consumed fresh within Mexico, although exports to Canada have begun.
+Vanilla beans, another major Mexican crop, are native to Veracruz, grown mostly in the area known as Totonacapan in and around Papantla.

 Livestock raising is critical to the state's economy.
 There are over 300,000 production units in the state, most of which raise cattle.
-Veracruz is the main beef producer for Mexico, producing 14% of the country's total beef.
-In addition to beef cattle, other livestock species include dairy cattle, pigs, sheep, goats, horses, domestic fowl, and bees.
+Veracruz is Mexico's main beef producer, producing 14% of the country's total beef.
+In addition to beef cattle, other livestock species include dairy cattle, pigs, sheep, goats, and domestic fowl, as well as horses and bees.

 The state's inland tropical forests supply dyewoods, hardwoods, and rubber.
-About 20% of Veracruz is forested, with 220,000 hectares of temperate forest and 1,200,000 hectares of tropical forests.
-Logging in the state produces 128,254 m^{3} of wood products per year.
-The most exploited species include pine, oyamel, cypress and oak.
+About 20% of Veracruz is forested, with 220,000 hectares of temperate forest and 1,200,000 hectares (2,965,265.6 acres) of tropical forests.
+Logging in the state produces 128,254 cubic m (4,529,247.2 cubic ft) of wood products per year.
+The most exploited species include pine, oyamel, cypress, and oak.
 Some tropical hardwoods are harvested as well.

 Veracruz's long coastline supports a large fishing industry, producing 20% of Mexico's catch.
 Most of the country's mojarra, oysters, and shrimp come from the state.
-Other major fish catches include crab, sea bass and red snapper.
+Other major seafood catches include crab, sea bass, and red snapper.